wmo-im/wis2box/docs/source/user/public-services-setup.rst

 Please remember to update the ``WIS2BOX_URL`` and ``WIS2BOX_API_URL`` environment variable after enabling SSL, ensuring your URL starts with ``https://``.

-Please note that after changing the WIS2BOX_URL and WIS2BOX_API_URL environment variables, you will need to restart your wis2box:
+You will need to restart your wis2box instance after enabling SSL:

 .. code-block:: bash

   python3 wis2box-ctl.py stop
-  python3 wis2box-ctl.py --ssl start
+  python3 wis2box-ctl.py start

+Your wis2box instance will now apply TLS encryption to the HTTP and MQTT services, exposing them on HTTPS (port 443) and MQTTS (port 8883).
+When setting up the network routing of your wis2box instance, only ports 443 and 8883 need to be exposed to the public internet.

 After restarting wis2box, repeat the commands for adding your dataset and publishing your metadata, to ensure that URLs are updated accordingly: